-1 disagreeing with it if you do not think there is a case for 2 it.

-3 Dr. Bookless: Well, I think in the budgeting, I would 4 expect to be working with the Administrator and the 5 Department of Defense closely on the total lifecycle cost of 6 systems and how we can deliver the nation's deterrent in a 7 most cost effective way.
-The deterrent includes the 8 infrastructure that we want to rebuild and the workforce 9 that we need.
-So it will be a balancing act between all of 10 those things.
-11 Senator Tillis: Thank you, Mr. Chairman.
-12 Senator Wicker: Thank you, Senator Tillis.
-13 Senator Heinrich?
-14 Senator Heinrich: Dr. Bookless, you mentioned the need 15 for resiliency in the nuclear weapons enterprise.
-Do we 16 need to duplicate the Pantex facility where we assemble the 17 weapons with high explosives?
-18 Dr. Bookless: At this time, I do not think we need to 19 duplicate the Pantex facility.
-20 Senator Heinrich: Do we need to duplicate Y12 where we 21 deal with highly enriched uranium since it is our only

-22 facility that does that?

-Dr. Bookless: To go back to the first point, we dohave a backup capability at the Nevada test site for

-25 assembly in an emergency.
+- 1 disagreeing with it if you do not think there is a case for - 2 it. - 3 Dr. Bookless: Well, I think in the budgeting, I would - 4 expect to be working with the Administrator and the - 5 Department of Defense closely on the total lifecycle cost of - 6 systems and how we can deliver the nation's deterrent in a - 7 most cost effective way.
+The deterrent includes the - 8 infrastructure that we want to rebuild and the workforce - 9 that we need.
+So it will be a balancing act between all of - 10 those things. - 11 Senator Tillis: Thank you, Mr. Chairman. - 12 Senator Wicker: Thank you, Senator Tillis. - 13 Senator Heinrich? - 14 Senator Heinrich: Dr. Bookless, you mentioned the need - 15 for resiliency in the nuclear weapons enterprise.
+Do we - 16 need to duplicate the Pantex facility where we assemble the - weapons with high explosives? - 18 Dr. Bookless: At this time, I do not think we need to - 19 duplicate the Pantex facility. - 20 Senator Heinrich: Do we need to duplicate Y12 where we - 21 deal with highly enriched uranium since it is our only - 22 facility that does that? - Dr. Bookless: To go back to the first point, we do - 24 have a backup capability at the Nevada test site for - 25 assembly in an emergency.

-Senator Heinrich: Do we need to duplicate Y12?
-Dr. Bookless: Right now, I think there are no plans.
-It is my understanding that we have --

-Senator Heinrich: How about the tritium facilities at 4 Savannah River since that is our primary tritium facility?
-5 б Dr. Bookless: We have no plans at this time, or the 7 NNSA has no plans at this time that I am aware of.
-Senator Heinrich: So why do we need to duplicate the 8 pit production facility at the risk of doubling the price 9 10 and not meeting our life extension program timelines, but we do not need to duplicate and create resiliency in the rest 11

-12 of the program?

-Dr. Bookless: I think that right now for pit production, my understanding is we do not have the capacity.
-So we are not duplicating at this stage.
-We are planning to have two locations going forward.
-We have no locations at the moment.

-18 Senator Heinrich: If we split the expertise between 19 two locations, are you concerned that we could end up with 20 two locations, neither of which could produce the pits that 21 we need?
+- 1 Senator Heinrich: Do we need to duplicate Y12? - 2 Dr. Bookless: Right now, I think there are no plans. - 3 It is my understanding that we have -- - 4 Senator Heinrich: How about the tritium facilities at - 5 Savannah River since that is our primary tritium facility? - 6 Dr. Bookless: We have no plans at this time, or the - 7 NNSA has no plans at this time that I am aware of. - 8 Senator Heinrich: So why do we need to duplicate the - 9 pit production facility at the risk of doubling the price - 10 and not meeting our life extension program timelines, but we - 11 do not need to duplicate and create resiliency in the rest - 12 of the program? - 13 Dr. Bookless: I think that right now for pit - 14 production, my understanding is we do not have the capacity. - 15 So we are not duplicating at this stage.
+We are planning to - 16 have two locations going forward.
+We have no locations at - 17 the moment. - 18 Senator Heinrich: If we split the expertise between - 19 two locations, are you concerned that we could end up with - 20 two locations, neither of which could produce the pits that - 21 we need? - 22 Dr. Bookless: The expertise will continue to reside at - 23 the Los Alamos National Laboratory, and they will be - 24 responsible for assuring that the staff -- - 25 Senator Heinrich: These are not widgets.

-Dr. Bookless: The expertise will continue to reside at the Los Alamos National Laboratory, and they will be responsible for assuring that the staff -- easy to manufacture these things.
-It will be impossible to 1 2 stand up a second facility without an enormous amount of time spent by the existing very small pool of experts to 3 make that possible when we also need to stand up the first 4 5 primary production facility.
-How are you going to balance 6 those, and are you concerned about letting the timeline slip 7 that we need to hit for our life extension programs?
-8 Dr. Bookless: Well, if confirmed, I look forward to going into this whole subject much deeper.
-9

-25 Senator Heinrich: These are not widgets.
 It is not